 Stephen’s design and trade mark work encompasses the fashion, consumer products, pharmaceutical, retail and transport sectors.

-Stephen’s clients include multi-national companies, universities and local SMEs.
+Stephen’s clients include multi-national companies, several universities in the UK and elsewhere and local SMEs.
 He is also a regular visitor to Japan and Korea.

 Stephen recently represented Owens Corning subsidiary OCV in defending its patent from a revocation action brought by Chinese competitor Jushi Group, Co..
 OCV were successful in both IPEC ( EWHC 171) and the Court of Appeal ( EWCA Civ 1416).

 In 2008 Stephen was called to the Bar (Lincoln’s Inn) to undertake a one year pupillage (training as a barrister) at one of the leading chambers specialising in IP in London, where he gained substantial experience in all aspects of IP litigation.

 In 2009 he was awarded the Patent Agent Litigator Certificate allowing him to conduct intellectual property litigation in all relevant courts.
 In 2014 he was awarded the Higher Courts Advocacy Certificate, giving him full rights of audience in these courts, including the Patents Court, Intellectual Property Enterprise Court and on appeal from the Patents Court or IPEC.

 Stephen joined J A Kemp as a partner in 2018 after working elsewhere in private practice.
 He is based in our Cambridge office.